-5. Trade and transport NOTE : This section covers requirements for forest management operations as well as processing and trade.
-5.1 Classification of species, quantities, qualities Legislation regulating how harvested material is classified in terms of species, volumes and qualities in connection with trade and transport.
-Incorrect classification of harvested material is a well-known method to reduce or avoid payment of legally prescribed taxes and fees.
+5. Trade and transport ers requirements for forest management operations as well as processing and trade.
+5.1 Classification of Legislation regulating how harvested material is classified in terms of species, quantities, species, volumes and qualities in connection with trade and qualities transport.
+Incorrect classification of harvested material is a well- known method to reduce or avoid payment of legally prescribed taxes and fees.
 5.2 Trade and transport All required trading and transport permits shall exist as well as legally required transport documents which accompany the transport of wood from forest operations.
-5.3 Offshore trading and transfer pricing Legislation regulating offshore trading.
-Offshore trading with related companies placed in tax havens, combined with artificial transfer prices is a well-known way to avoid payment of legally prescribed taxes and fees to the country of harvest and is considered to be an important source of funds that can be used for payment of bribery to the forest operations and personnel involved in the harvesting operation.
+5.3 Offshore trading Legislation regulating offshore trading.
+Offshore trading with related and transfer pricing companies placed in tax havens, combined with artificial transfer prices is a well-known way to avoid payment of legally prescribed taxes and fees to the country of harvest and is considered to be an important source of funds that can be used for payment of bribery to the forest operations and personnel involved in the harvesting operation.
 Many countries have established legislation covering transfer pricing and offshore trading.
-It should be noted that only transfer pricing and offshore trading, as far as it is legally prohibited in the country, can be included here.
-5.4 Custom regulations 5.5 CITES CITES permits (the Convention on International Trade in Endangered Species of Wild Fauna and Flora, also known as the Washington Convention).
-6. Due diligence / due d are 6.1 Due diligence / due care procedures Legislation requiring due diligence/due care procedures, including, e.g., due diligence/due care systems, declaration obligations, and/or the keeping of trade related documents, etc. 7.
+It should be noted that only transfer pricing and offshore trading, it should be noted that only transfer pricing and offshore trading, as far as it is legally prohibited in the country, can be included here.
+5.4 Custom regulations and product classification (codes, quantities, qualities and species).
+5.5 CITES CITES permits (the Convention on International Trade in Endangered Species of Wild Fauna and Flora, also known as the Washington Convention).
+6. Due diligence / due care 6.1 Due diligence / due Legislation requiring due diligence/due care procedures, including, care procedures e.g., due diligence/due care systems, declaration obligations, and/or the keeping of trade related documents, etc. 7.
 Ecosystem Services Legislation covering ecosystem services rights, including customary rights as well as management rights that include the use of legal methods to make claims and obtain benefits and management rights related to ecosystem services.
 National and subnational laws and regulations related to the identification, protection and payment for ecosystem services.
-Also includes legal business registration and tax registration, including relevant legal required licenses for the exploitation, payment, and claims related to ecosystem services (including tourism).
+Also includes legal business registration and tax registration, including relevant legal required licenses for the exploitation, payment, and claims related to ecosystem services (including tourism). i (morading touriom).